sharecjs/sharec/packages/sharec-docs/src/overview.md

 ## `.gitignore` and `.npmignore`

 If you want to include these files, you should name them without dot - `gitignore`, `npmignore`.
-It needs, because originally named files would not be readed during installation.
+It's necessary because originally named files would not be read during installation.

 ## Options